einaregilsson/ChordImageGenerator/README.md

 ![Image of a A Chord](http://chordgenerator.net/A.png?p=x02220&f=--123-&s=3 "A Chord")
 ![Image of a A Chord](http://chordgenerator.net/A_5.png?p=577655&f=134211&s=3 "A bar Chord")

 There is a small example website at [http://chordgenerator.net](http://chordgenerator.net) where you can try different chords and see how they are constructed.
-But basically it is just done by constructing the right url of the form /chordname/fret-positions/fingerings/size .
+But basically it is just done by constructing the right url, name of the file is the name of the chord, finger positions (p), finger numbers (f) and size (s) are querystring parameters.
 E.g. the chords above are the following urls:

 * [http://chordgenerator.net/D.png?p=xx0232&f=---132&s=3](http://chordgenerator.net/D.png?p=xx0232&f=---132&s=3)
 * [http://chordgenerator.net/A.png?p=x02220&f=--123-&s=3](http://chordgenerator.net/A.png?p=x02220&f=--123-&s=3)